NazmulHasanNihal/Advanced-Statistical-Methods-for-AB-and-Hypothesis-Testing-Methods-of-Experimentations/README.md

 **Why we use it ?**

-- We use the Chi-Square Goodness of Fit test to assess how well the observed data fits a specific theoretical distribution.
+- We use the `Chi-Square Goodness of Fit` test to assess how well the observed data fits a specific `theoretical distribution`.

 - This helps us understand whether there is a significant difference between the expected and observed frequencies.

 **When we use it ?**

-- The data is categorical (nominal or ordinal).
+- The data is categorical (`nominal or ordinal`).

-- When we have a set of expected proportions or frequencies.
+- When we have a set of expected `proportions` or `frequencies`.

-- When we want to test if the observed data follows a particular distribution or if there are significant deviations.
+- When we want to test if the `observed data` follows a `particular distribution` or if there are `significant deviations`.

 ### Dataset